 The complaints committee will consist of at least three governors with no prior involvement or knowledge of the complaint.
 Prior to the meeting, they will decide amongst themselves who will act as the Chair of the Complaints Committee.
-If there are fewer than three governors Russell Street School available, the Clerk will source any additional, independent governors through another local school or through their LA's Governor Services team, in order to make up the committee.
+If there are fewer than three governors available, the Chair of Governors will source any additional, independent governors through another local school or through their LA's Governor Services team, in order to make up the committee.
 Alternatively, an entirely independent committee may be convened to hear the complaint at Stage 2.